Grudz/Cpp_Fundamentals/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-An overview of this repository:
+An OVERVIEW of this repository:

 A small chunk of code for each section in the chapter – applying the principles in that chapter.